adam-lynch/back-of-your-hand/CONTRIBUTING.md

 Contributions are more than welcome!
 It's probably worth reading why and how I made this; [Introducing Back Of Your Hand](https://adamlynch.com/back-of-your-hand).

+# Exclusions

+If you'd like to exclude a certain street name from being selected (e.g. "alley"), you can edit [`source/utilities/exclusions.ts`](./source/utilities/exclusions.ts).

 # Set up the project

 Prerequisites: [Node.js](https://nodejs.org).